KramStyles/django-4-blog-app/README.md

-## Part II → Create a Blog Web Application
+## Part II → Creating a Blog Web Application

-In this part, you are to create a personal weblog Application.
+In this part, I've created a personal weblog Application.
 A blog (a shortened version of “weblog”) is an online journal or informational website where a writer or a group of writers share their views on an individual subject.

 ### Minimum Viable Product (MVC)

-The project should at least have the following features
+The project has the following features:

 1. Login
 2. Register